Clamshell design: Contemporary era

 While flip phones had become largely obsolete in the 2010s, it was noticeably still relevant to a degree in Japan where various such products continued to be developed and offered by carriers such as KDDI au and NTT Docomo.
 Outside these territories, flip phones continued to be marketed as a niche by some manufacturers (such as Alcatel, Doro, Kyocera, LG and Samsung), typically as cheap, basic feature phones that remain popular among specialized audiences who prefer their simplicity or durability over smartphones.

 In 2019, a new style of clamshell phones began to emerge using rollable OLED displays, most often referred to as "foldable smartphones".
 These also overlap with the slate form factor.
 Motorola unveiled the new Motorola Razr in November 2019, the first major product in this style, which uses a foldable display and a clamshell design reminiscent of its namesake line of feature phones.
 Samsung released the Galaxy Z Flip, and the series has since expanded.
-Not all "foldable smartphones", however, are clamshell: the company's Galaxy Z Fold, for example, uses a book-like vertical fold instead of a clamshell design.
+Not all "foldable smartphones", however, are clamshell: the company's Galaxy Fold, for example, uses a book-like vertical fold instead of a clamshell design.